ericpgreen/whatworks/syllabus/README.markdown

 2. Download and install [Pandoc](http://johnmacfarlane.net/pandoc/).

 3. Using the command line, `cd` into your local repository.
-For me, this commmand would be `cd /Users/ericpgreen/Dropbox/Repositories/github/courses/whatworks/syllabus`
+For me, this commmand would be `cd "/Users/ericpgreen/Box Sync/SENSITIVE Folder epg4/Repositories/github/courses/whatworks/syllabus"`

 4. Run the following command to compile into one markdown file: `pandoc -o ../README.md -t markdown_github *.md`